mmphys/MLU/MLU/readme.md

 **Skip this step if you already have `GSL` installed.**

-If the subdirectory `gsl-2.7` exists, MLU will build it as a subpackage:
+If GSL exists in the subdirectory `gsl-2.7`, MLU will build it as a subpackage:

     tar -xf gsl-2.7.tar.gz
+    cd gsl-2.7
+    autoreconf -fvi

+NB: You can put any version of GSL in this directory, but it must be named `gsl-2.7`

 ## 3. Configure